spencerwooo/onedrive-vercel-index/README.md

   }
   ```

+- You also need to define `userPrincipalName` inside `config/site.json`, which is used to verify your identity when doing OAuth.
+It is usually your Microsoft email address.
 - You can safely delete old environment variables such as your own `CLIENT_SECRET`, `ACCESS_TOKEN`, and `REFRESH_TOKEN`.

 Deployment issues *please, please, please* post to the [discussion forum](https://github.com/spencerwooo/onedrive-vercel-index/discussions) with tags `FAQ`.